DimosMellios/DarkShotLearning/README.md

 # DarkShotLearning
-One Shot Learning on Dark Web Images
+One Shot Learning with Siamese Neural Networks on Dark Web Images + Triplet Loss Network

 The datasets used for the experiements is consisted by 3500 images scraped from the Dark Web
   - There are 11 main categories